contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * The default CSS for `(mouseover:)` and `(mouseout:)` (a dotted gray border and translucent cyan border, respectively) has been brightened slightly to be more visible.
  * Reworded the error message produced by trying to get an array element that's outside the array's length (such as `(a: 1,2)'s 5th`).
  * Removed unused, undocumented CSS for the following (also unused) elements: `<tw-outline>`, `<tw-shadow>`, `<tw-emboss>`, `<tw-condense>`, `<tw-expand>`, `<tw-blur>`, `<tw-blurrier>`, `<tw-smear>`, `<tw-mirror>`, `<tw-upside-down>`, `<tw-fade-in-out>`, `<tw-rumble>`, `<tw-shudder>`, and `<tw-shudder-in>`.
 The CSS applied to these was mostly functionally identical to their corresponding `(textstyle:)` styling.
+ * `(mouseover:)`, `(mouseout:)` and their related macros, which use mouse-hovering input that isn't possible on touch devices, will now fall back to simply being activated by clicks/touches on touch devices.

 ####Additions

  * Added the `is not in` operator - `$a is not in $b` is a more intelligible phrasing for `not ($a is in $b)`.
 (Currently, `contains` still doesn't have a negative equivalent.)
  * Added some new macros, `(storylet:)` and `(open-storylets:)`, to support "storylets", an alternative way to link between groups of passages that's preferable for writing non-linear "episodic" interactive fiction.
 Instead of writing direct links between each episode, you instead write a requirement at the start of each episode, specifying (using a 'when' lambda) when would be the best time to let the player visit the passages.
 An example is `(storylet: when $season is "spring")`.
 Then, when you want the player to go to an episode, you use macros like `(open-storylets:)` to get a list of which storylet passages are available right now, and create links or other structures from there.
  * Added a `(metadata:)` macro, which, when placed in a passage, adds values to the `(passage:)` datamap for that passage, allowing you to store any arbitrary data on it for your own use.
 This takes the same values as `(dm:)` - string names and data values in alternation.
+ * Added a `(link-rerun:)` macro, which is similar to `(link-repeat:)`, but which replaces the hook on each click rather than appending to it.
  * Added the `pos` identifier, which is used in lambdas to provide the position of the data value (from those passed into the macro) that the lambda is currently processing. `(altered: via it + pos, 0,0,5,0,0)` equals `(a:1,2,8,4,5)`.
  * Added a debug mode panel listing which storylet passages are currently available, and their 'where' lambdas.
 This panel is only visible if you have `(storylet:)` macros in your story.
  * Added a `<noscript>` element containing a sentence instructing that JavaScript should be enabled to play the story (as per SugarCube).